GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 5th tier or higher, in addition to the benefits noted above, you may increase the range by 3 yards.

 **Critical Failure**: You exclusively bind yourself with the radiant swords instead, for a number of phases equal to the spell's tier doubled.
-During this time you are immobile (as the spell would notmally do).
+During this time you are immobile (as the spell would normally do).
 At the end of each action phase, you are subject to an attack.
 If even, it is radiant.
 If odd, it is a cutting attack.
 These attacks do not concern themselves with the protection afforded by the blades.
 The spell produces light from you as though you were the cylinder edge.

 #### Changing